robertroessler/rxmdocklet/README.md

 	image to display the settings on top of, saving the current mappings between sensors and pages / display slots on the docklet, not to mention the ever- popular choice of Celsius or Fahrenheit display of temperature data

-## Supported Monitoring Apps

-* GPU-Z
-* HWiNFO (1)
-* MSI Afterburner
-* SpeedFan
-* CPUID HWMonitor (2)

-1) only in the pre-built RXMDocklet binary, see comments at end of More Details
-2) only versions 1.14-1.16, again, see comments at end of More Details

-Besides being "pure" C++, the code is believed to be both 32/64 -bit "safe", BUT as the only dock(s) it has been tried with are 32-bit apps, RXMDocklet has only received a workout in 32-bit form.

 ## More Details